-37. Once we have completed the consultation on a draft LAD (and, if relevant, a revised draft LAD), we must complete a final LAD.
-We are required to make reasonable efforts to complete a final LAD no later than 20 working days after the closing date for submissions on the draft LAD (or if relevant, the revised draft LAD), which would usually be mid-December.
-22 The final LAD has the same content requirement as the draft LAD.
-23 Our general practice is to also include a summary of any submissions or consultative processes, and any resulting changes to the final LAD.
+revised draft LAD), which would usually be mid-December.
+The final LAD has the same content requirement as the draft LAD.
+Our general practice is to also include a summary of any submissions and any resulting changes to the final LAD.